jimmymathews/graph-path/README.md

 ./install.sh
 ```

 Use `exec bash` to reload the shell so that `gp` and `man gp` are available right away without starting a new shell.
-The program itself is written in Python.

 Uninstallation:
 ```